wfkincaid/HanLab_notes/labnotebook.md

 #### 7/16/2025: Monitor freezer, Calibrate thermometer and probes
 - make HEPES buffer and sucrose solution for looking to generate ice slurry in freezer
 - reading about AFPs, reviews and Joon-Hwa Lee group NMR studies
+- also started calibration of THE-343 digital thermometer, determined > 1 C offset in determined temperature while calibrating in ice bath
+- made 10 mL 18% sucrose in HEPES buffer solution to use for coming days/weeks

 #### 7/17/2025: Paperwork, reading, freezer/thermometer testing, resonator manuscript
 - emails regarding I9, do part 1 but needed to find SS card
 - Reading AFP lit
 - monitoring freezer still, probe not very good
 - comparison of map of uncoupled modes over varying pitch and map of coupled modes over varying pitch
+- monitoring THE343 thermometer, cross-referencing with Hg thermometer, taking readings every 1-2 hrs

 #### 7/18/2025: Freeze-thaw test, reading/writing AFP outline, shop for new thermometer + datalogger
 - probe types to get; K/J most common, K better than J most of the time, we want T type probe and meter capabilities for low temperatures